janelia-python/modular_client_python/DESCRIPTION.rst

-python_remote_device
+modular_device_python
 =====================

-This Python package creates a class named RemoteDevice, which contains an instance of serial_device2.SerialDevice and adds methods to it, like auto discovery of available remote devices in Linux, Windows, and Mac OS X. This class automatically creates methods from available functions reported by the remote device when it is running the appropriate firmware.
+This Python package creates a class named ModularDevice, which contains an instance of serial_device2.SerialDevice and adds methods to it, like auto discovery of available modular devices in Linux, Windows, and Mac OS X. This class automatically creates methods from available functions reported by the modular device when it is running the appropriate firmware.

 Authors::